-Setting up face detection is somewhat similar to setting up an "Object tracking region".
-The detector also consists of a region of interest definition and an adjustable sensitivity.
+Setting up face detection is somewhat similar to setting up an "Object tracking region" as the detector also consists of a region of interest definition.
 It has two operation modes: face detection only and face detection with age and gender detection.